Nacho114/harpoon/README.md

 ## Usage

 - `a` to add pane to list
+- `A` to add all current panes to list
 - `Up` and `Down` or `j` and `k` to cycle through pane list
 - `d` to remove pane from list
 - `Enter` or `l` to switch to the selected pane